 We share information with the Care Quality Commission (CQC) – the independent health and social care regulator in England.
 The two organisations work together to promote high quality services for all people who use adult social care services.
 See our Information Sharing Agreement and Memorandum of Understanding with CQC.

 We share information with the Office for Standards in Education, Children’s Services and Skills (Ofsted) – the independent regulator of educational institutions in England.
 See the Information Sharing Protocol we have with Ofsted.

 We are signatories to the Emerging Concerns Protocol.
 This means we might share, or be asked to share, information with other health and social care regulators where it appears there is a risk to people who use a service.
 It is unlikely we would share personal information through this protocol, but we will ask for your consent if we think it is necessary to share your personal information.
 A full copy of the Emerging Concern Protocol is available on the Care Quality Commission’s website.

-Responses are not seen by the original case officer, but a separate team will analyse them to see how we can improve our service.
-The results are presented in an aggregated form in a quarterly report.
+- Responses are not seen by the original case officer .
+A separate team will analyse them to see how we can improve our service.
+We present a summary of the results in a quarterly report.